ISHINO Masaho

 Affiliation 【 display / non-display

-• Sapporo Medical University School of Medicine, Dept.of Hygiene Associate Professor
+• Sapporo Medical University Department of Innovative Medical IP Management, School of Medicine Professor

 Misc 【 display / non-display